 Alternators derive their name from the term alternating current (AC).
-The alternator forms the core components of the charging and electrical system of your car, alongside a voltage regulator and a battery.
-Alternators are normally located near the engine’s front and are powered by an alternator belt-driven by the crankshaft pulley of the engine.
+The alternator forms the core components of your car’s charging and electrical system, alongside a voltage regulator and a battery.
+Alternators are normally located near the engine’s front and powered by an alternator belt-driven by the engine’s crankshaft pulley.

 It’s a simple fact that if your alternator stops running, your car will also stop working, that’s why it’s crucial to keep an eye on this vital part of the engine so you don’t get stranded.
 An alternator transforms mechanical energy into electricity through a mechanism called induction.
 The power is used for powering anything that uses electricity, like headlights.
 Since it links the mechanical and electrical components of a vehicle, mechanical failures can influence it, and it can instigate electrical problems.

 Issues With The Alternator

 Alternators are critical parts of the engine of your car and their failure will turn into a failure of your vehicle.
 Many conditions can cause the alternator to malfunction.